Table of contents

 We won't make big financial decisions like moving home or buying an investment property unless we feel confident about our economic future and our financial stability.

-2023 was a year where consumer confidence was at historic lows because of all the economic and socio-political issues that confronted us.
+Consumer confidence has been at historic lows because of all the economic and socio-political issues that have confronted us.

-I believe that during 2024 consumer confidence will rise as inflation slowly comes under control and we realise interest rates have peaked and are going to eventually fall.
+I believe that during 2025 consumer confidence will rise as inflation comes under control and interest rates eventually fall.

 At the same time, the “wealth effect” a very improving economy and rising property values will lead to further consumer confidence and bring home buyers and sellers back into the market.